aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Question (mcardoso3-stat6250):  What is the purpose of finding the difference between {i+1} and {i}?
 - Question (lzhao4−stat6250): What happens when you create variables in an ARRAY statement by omitting the array elements from the statement?
 - Question (cyuan10-stat6250): In this example, is the output a single value?
 Do we need to include output statement to print the output of each iteration?
+- Question (aalamri−stat6250): What is the benefit of creating an array of character variables?

 [Course Textbook Chapter 15, Problem 8]